Skip to main content

 (Printer-friendly version)

 Need to file an income tax return?
-Use your computer, tablet, or mobile device to prepare and electronically file whenever and wherever you want.
-Access Free File tax preparation software or the same free tax software we use at our Tax Assistance Program (TAP) sites.
+You have options!
+You can use your computer, tablet, or mobile device to prepare and electronically file whenever and wherever you want.
+You may even qualify for free e-file software or assistance with filing.
+For more information, see:

 Prepare to e-file